-Mid-Western RC - Projected Capital Upgrade/New Expenditure (Plant and Equipment_S1_V1)
+Mid-Western RC - Projected Capital Upgrade/New Expenditure (Waste_S2_V1)

-Expenditure on new assets and services in the organisation's capital works program will be accommodated in the long term financial plan.
+Expenditure on new assets and services in the Council's capital works program will be accommodated in the long term financial plan.
+The spike indicated in the graph during 2017 is the construction of a new landfill cell.
 This is further discussed in Section 6.2.